 Organize a giveaway of the merch you are getting or fund it yourself.

-As an influencer, you will get a lot of merchandise and sometimes you can organize a contest for that or a giveaway just to give back to the community and share something with them.
+As an influencer, you will get a lot of Twitch merch and sometimes you can organize a contest for that or a giveaway just to give back to the community and share something with them.

 It also engages the viewers.

 The giveaway could be themed or random.